The New England Journal of Medicine July 04, 2019

 Overall survival

-Key result: Adding docetaxel to ADT significantly improved overall survival compared to ADT alone in patients with metastatic castration-sensitive prostate cancer.
+Key result: Adding docetaxel to ADT significantly improved overall survival, particularly in patients with high-volume disease.

 2017